mjordan/islandora_sundog/README.md

 ## Usage

-This module is currently highly experimental.
+This module is currently experimental.
 All you need to do is enable it, there are no configuration options or user interface.
 However, those will come soon, once the basic technique this module illustrates is more robust.

 ## To do

 * Add some useful examples of new Solr fields
-* Start thinking about a UI for allowing Islandora admins to control what goes in their custom Solr fields
+* Add a rudimentary UI for allowing Islandora admins to control what goes in their custom Solr fields

 ## Maintainer